Using Moonshine in Cocktails?

 Moonshine may be an unusual mixer but that just adds a layer of mystery to a creative cocktail.
-And who doesn’t want to be served something mysterious?
+And who doesn’t want to be served something mysterious, like cocktails with moonshine?
 With it’s exciting, somewhat dangerous history, moonshine makes an intriguing addition to a drink.

 What is moonshine?

 You may be wondering what exactly moonshine is, other than some bootleg spirit bought in backrooms during prohibition.
 Moonshine is essentially un-aged whiskey.
 It’s a clear spirit, usually with an exceedingly high proof.
 And although it’s true that this drink was once a black market item, today’s distilleries are making some exciting versions of legal moonshine.

-Some pointers for using moonshine
+Some pointers for using moonshine in cocktails

 - 1 Thai chile